wangrunji0408/DBProject/FileFormat.md

 - 0-3: Page ID of previous data page of the table (-1 if this is first data page)
 - 4-7: Page ID of next data page of the table (-1 if this is last data page)
+- 8-11: Page ID of the table metadata page
-- 8-87: Reserved
+- 12-87: Reserved
 - 88-91: Length of records
 - 92-95: Number of records
 - 96-8191: Records:
 	- 96-?: Real Record data
-	- ?-8191: Bitset that indicates whether a record field is used
+	- ?-8191: Bitset that indicates whether a record field is used (from right to left)

 ## Index page